 By this time around, my feet were so sore that I could barely walk, so we had to stop and decided to have some food to eat before riding this famous London Eye, it was nearly 6pm anyway, so its to eat after 5 hours of walking around the city.
 Imagine we had to move fast not to waste time, so right after we went straight off to see its huge and luxurious capsules, we saw lots and lots of people around, so we were not sure if we can be able to have a ride that afternoon.
 But then the horde didn't stop us from going to the booking station to see if would have gotten a slot.
 YES!!
 I said to myself when we did, what an experience really, that everything turned out to be absolutely fabulous!!
 Look at us on top of this icon.

+As you can see on the photos above (upper portion), showing off my beautiful smile to have had experienced that wonderful ride and to have also seen the beauty of the city itself.
+INCREDIBLE!!
+But my feet were extremely painful but then it didn't stop me of putting smiles on my face...LOL...
 Just about 8pm we were crying for food, a proper one this time.
 Lucky that they have this TUBE an underground transport, that you could get to where you wanted to in just a couple minutes, well only if you know which direction of the train you are going!
 I tell you what, we've had missed several times to catch trains and went backwards and forwards, to have had been gone to the wrong train...hahahaha, but it was funny really..
 So we went to the Piccadilly Circus, at the heart of the West End in London, this is the meeting point of some of London's most famous streets.
 Piccadilly, Regent Street, Shaftesbury Avenue all lead off from Piccadilly Circus with its brightly coloured lights.
 Behind Piccadilly Circus are a variety of well known sights, including London's China town and Leicester Square where London's film premieres take place throughout the year, and we had our dinner date here.
 We were about to arrive at the restaurant at the Leicester Square, it started raining.
 We had a wonderful food there, afterwards, it was almost 10pm, we had to look for a shop where we can buy a pair of sandals for me, because I wasn't able to walk anymore...

 Sad but happy at the same time, to have had experienced those... went to the hotel, straight to bed without taking off our clothes and not even cleaning anything LOL (you know what I mean), because we were extremely worn-out.